 These fixed rate bonds carry interest of 3.3% per annum and mature on May 15, 2023.
-They are secured by a Trust Deed dated May 15 2020 between the Republic of Trinidad and Tobago unit Trust Corporation as trustee for the bondholders.
+They are secured by a Trust Deed dated May 15 2020 between the Republic of Trinidad and Tobago and the Trinidad and Tobago Unit Trust Corporation as trustee for the bondholders.